Sapozarom/MyBlog/README.md

 ## Intro

-MyBlog is a  web app created with PHP and Symfony 4 framework.
+MyBlog is a  web app created with PHP (v.
+7.3.1) and Symfony 4 framework.
 It's a simple CRUD with a user system that allows multiple authors to publish their articles that can be seen and commented by website visitors.
+App has implmented data fixtures that I suggest to load to get some basic content.

 ## Config

+The easiest way tu run the app is by using PHP's built-in server.
+That's why by defoult app is in dev enviroment.

 Follow this steps to run the app with PHP's built-in server: